-The financial statements have been prepared on the historical cost basis except for certain financial instruments which are measured at fair value, as explained in the accounting policies set out in Note 3.
-In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-All dollar amounts presented are in Canadian dollars, which is the functional currency of the Company, unless otherwise specified.
+These consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments which are measured at fair value, as explained in the accounting policies set out in Note 3.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+All dollar amounts presented are in Canadian Dollars, which is the functional currency of the parent Company and its subsidiary Hayden Hill Mining Inc. ("Hayden Hill").
+The functional currency of Lassen Resources Inc. ("LRI") is the US Dollar ("USD").
 All amounts are rounded to the nearest dollar.